 Unlike other motorsports, Monster Jam not only focuses on racing, but also has freestyle and best trick competitions during events.
 Racing generally takes the shape of one on one elimination races over obstacle courses, while freestyle and other competitions use the remainder of the show floor's skatepark-style jumps and ramps.

-The monster trucks that give Monster Jam it's name are required to have 66-inch tall tires, supercharged, methanol fueled V8 engines, and weigh 10,000 pounds.
-Each truck is given a name and a theme and it's fiberglass body is designed and painted to fit that theme.
+The monster trucks that give Monster Jam its name are required to have 66-inch tall tires, supercharged, methanol fueled V8 engines, and weigh 10,000 pounds.
+Each truck is given a name and a theme and its fiberglass body is shaped and painted to fit that theme.
 The trucks themselves take promotional precedence over the drivers, and fans generally care more about Grave Digger vs. Max D rather than Adam Anderson vs. Tom Meents.
-The over-the-top nature of the trucks tends to give outside observers the idea that shows are rigged like in professional wrestling, but to the contrary events are completely unscripted - the unpredictability is what makes the sport entertaining.
+The over-the-top nature of the trucks tends to give outside observers the idea that shows are rigged like in professional wrestling, but to the contrary events are completely unscripted the unpredictability is what makes the sport entertaining.

 Beyond live events, Monster Jam also encompasses a TV show, video games, and multiple toy lines.
 There is also now an international tour that brings such fine American entertainment to the rest of the world.